- December 6, 2021

 You have a lot of leeway to keep a deer if you’ve killed or injured it with your car and subsequently euthanized it in accordance with the law, but you should be aware of some of the law’s limitations.
 For example, you can’t keep a deer if you intentionally strike it with your vehicle.
 Also, if you’ve hit and killed another animal, then you’ll need to follow the legal process for claiming it, as it likely varies from the process that applies to keeping a deer.

-In other words, if you want to avoid a hunting violation, then you need to know the law and how to navigate it to your advantage.
+In other words, if you want to avoid a hunting violation, then you need to know Michigan’s hunting laws and how to navigate it to your advantage.
 If you have questions about how to do so, then we encourage you to speak with an attorney who is well versed in this area of the law.